AIRMAIL CREATES AN INDUSTRY:

 drums placed along the runway, Knight found that the relief

-pilot refused to continue west to Chicago through the storm.
+pilot refused to continue east to Chicago through the storm.

 Knight, his nose broken in a airplane crash the week before,